Xi Cancri: Nomenclature

 ξ Cancri (Latinised to Xi Cancri) is the system's Bayer designation.
 The designations of the two components as Xi Cancri A and B derive from the convention used by the Washington Multiplicity Catalog (WMC) for multiple star systems, and adopted by the International Astronomical Union (IAU).

 Xi Cancri together with Lambda Leonis (Alterf) were the Persian Nahn, "the Nose", and the Coptic Piautos, "the Eye", both lunar asterisms.
 Nahn was also the name given to Xi Cancri in a 1971 NASA technical memorandum.
 In 2016, the IAU organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN decided to attribute proper names to individual stars rather than entire multiple systems.
 It approved the name Nahn for the component Xi Cancri A on 1 June 2018 and it is now so included in the List of IAU-approved Star Names.

 Properties

-At its present distance, the visual magnitude is diminished by an extinction factor of 0.135 due to interstellar dust.
+The variable radial velocity of this system was discovered by W. W. Campbell in 1922.
 Xi Cancri is a single-lined spectroscopic binary star system with an orbital period of 4.66 years, an eccentricity of 0.06, and a semimajor axis of 0.01 arcsecond.

-The primary, Xi Cancri A, is a yellow G-type giant with an apparent magnitude of +5.70.
-Its companion, Xi Cancri B, is of magnitude 6.20.
+The primary, Xi Cancri A, is a yellow G-type giant with a stellar classification of G9 III Fe-1 CH-0.5 and an apparent magnitude of +5.70.
+The suffix notation indicates the spectrum displays underabundances of iron and cyanide compared to similar stars.
+An evolved star that has exhausted the supply of hydrogen at its core, it is 271 million years old with 3.4 times the mass of the Sun and has expanded to 16 times the Sun's radius.
+The star is radiating 149 times the luminosity of the Sun from its enlarged photosphere at an effective temperature of 5,025 K. Its companion, Xi Cancri B, is of magnitude 6.20.